kpenfound/shykes-melvin/dagger-programmer/moduleWorkspace/knowledge/typescript_sdk.md

 All queries chain from the global 'dag' variable Assume `dag` is available globally.

-In Typescript, you must `from dagger import dag, function, object_type` as well as the other Dagger types you are using.
+In Typescript, you must `import { dag, object, func } from "@dagger.io/dagger";` as well as the other Dagger types you are using.

 ## Chaining and Fields